-16.1.
-An examination of the hardware in use in a typical branch, reveals that the equipment appears to be very old fashioned and in some cases quite shabby.
-This is because the hardware in use, developed over a decade ago by Fujitsu, seems no longer to be manufactured.

-- 16.2.
-There seems to be no routine hardware maintenance.
-Instead, equipment known or suspected of being faulty is replaced as and when needed.
-This process is referred to as "kit swap outs" and principally involves the replacement of broken units with reconditioned items.
-Reports of several components or units being tried before a working one is found are not unusual.
-The most commonly raised issues concern printers, PINpads, touch screens and base units. - 16.3.
-The possibility has yet to be eliminated, or proven, as to whether faulty equipment could be responsible for otherwise unidentified shortages has been raised by many Applicants. - 16.4.
-Applicants have stated that they fear that printers may have sent messages to the main Horizon system telling it that postage labels have been printed when they have either not been printed at all or have been spoiled in such a way that the Subpostmaster is unable to claim the money back from Post Office.
-In regard to PINpads, the concern is that fallures in those could result in partially-processed transactions (see One-sided transactions above), whereas the principal concern in respect of touch screens is that they are said to sometimes go out of alignment such that touching one icon can result in the execution of steps that are meant to be invoked from an adjacent icon (see, for example, Cash withdrawals accidentally processed as deposits above) or the accidental mis-keying of values that are ten times greater, or less than, the intended amount. - 16.5.
-Where Applicants have cited Hardware issues and voiced their concerns that hardware failures (particularly transient ones) might have been the cause of mysterious shortfalls (and surpluses), Post Office has typically sought from them specific dates as to when devices stopped working and when the refurbished units were installed. - 16.6.
-Second Sight has questioned why Fujitsu, which is the company that handles the call-outs and will have dealt with failures like inoperative base units, PINpads, screens, power packs, base units, etc., should not have been asked to supply a log of all call-outs/hardware replacements/refurbishments for any branch that refers to this problem.
+- 20.1.
+An examination of the hardware in use in a typical branch reveals that the equipment appears to be quite old, often ten years or more since being first put into use.
+This is because much of the bespoke equipment used by Horizon is no longer manufactured. - 20.2.
+There also seems to be little routine hardware maintenance.
+Instead, faulty equipment is replaced as and when needed.
+This process is referred to as "kit swap outs" and principally involves the replacement of broken units with reconditioned ones.
+Reports of several reconditioned components or units being tried, and failing, before a working one is found, are not unusual.
+The most commonly raised issues concern printers, PINpads, touch screens, telecommunications equipment and base units. - 20.3.
+Many Applicants believe that faulty equipment could be responsible for otherwise unidentified shortages.
+Enquiries on this point are continuing. - 20.4.
+We have also been told of cases where printers may have sent messages to the main Horizon system, reporting that postage labels have been printed, when they have either not been printed, or have been spoiled in such a way that the Subpostmaster was unable to claim the money back from Post Office.
+In regard to PINpads, the concern is that failures in those could result in partially-processed transactions (see One-sided transactions above), whereas the principal concern in respect of touch screens is that they sometimes go out of alignment, such that touching one icon can result in the execution of steps that are meant to be invoked by an adjacent icon or the accidental mis-keying of values that are ten times greater or less than the intended amount (see Cash withdrawals accidentally processed as deposits and Other counter errors that benefit customers at the expense of the Subpostmaster above).